 Gifting

-Blood orange marmalade cookies feel special and handcrafted.
-Their bright centers look beautiful in gift boxes, and the citrus flavor keeps them from being overly sweet.
+Sugar Cookies with Goldenberry Jam are unusual and feel special and handcrafted.
 They stay soft for several days thanks to the oil in the dough, making them ideal for mailing or bringing to celebrations.
-And the citrus flavor makes them perfect for the Christmas Holiday season.
+And the unusual flavor and sugar sprinkles makes them a special addition to the Christmas Holiday season.

 RECIPE